shenely/planet_shenely/README.md

 ```bash
 sudo python -m planet_shenely
 ```
-By default be reached at http://localhost:8080.
+By default the REST API may be reached at http://localhost:8080.

 Hit it!
 The REST API should now be active.